 If you're battling an addiction to one of these substances, finding treatment is critical.

-All of the gateway drugs mentioned here are legal in some form.
+All of the gateway drugs mentioned above are legal in some form.
 However, all carry the same risk of addiction when overused.
-Marijuana, for example, has become a drug many people think of as harmless.
-Yet, it can still cause damage to the lungs and leads to cognitive decline in heavy users.
+Yes, marijuana is legal in many states.
+However, it can still cause damage to the lungs and leads to cognitive decline in heavy users.

 The most significant risk comes from tolerance.
 Over time a person becomes used to these drugs.
 The brain and body adjust to them.
 That means that they do not provide the same high or relief they once did.
 A person can increase how much they are using, which leads to toxicity risks, or they can try other drugs that offer the same effects with more potency.